-Meetings will be between the ATOC Scheme Advisor, TOC Engineer responsible for the scheme, Mentor(s), Trainee(s) and, where possible, the Line Manager.
-At the monitoring meetings, agreement will be reached on any changed requirements which may be needed.
+Meetings will be chaired by the RDG Scheme Advisor, and mentor(s), trainee(s) and, where possible, the Line Managers will be present.
+At the review meetings, the trainee will be required to make a formal presentation of their progress in the scheme and there will be a discussion on any changed requirements which may be needed.
 The formal meeting programme does not preclude the setting up of additional meetings if thought desirable, or of discussing progress and any additional offers of assistance as may be needed.